 Sometimes you just want clean floors without any hassle.
 The iLife V5s Pro does exactly that.
 At $179, this budget robot vacuum cleaner doesn’t have an app or room mapping, but it gets the job done with minimal setup and supervision in vacuum mode.

-While the its mopping feature feels like a gimmick, the V5s Pro does such a great job vacuuming that it’s the one of the best robot vacuums you can get for less than $200.
+While the its mopping feature feels like a gimmick, the V5s Pro does such a great job vacuuming that it’s the one of the best robot vacuums you can get for less than $200 — which also makes it one of the best cheap robot vacuums.
 Still, if you want to save even more, check out the iLife V3s Pro, which does an even better job for less.
+If you want something that'll mop your floors, check out the best robot mops.

 Without a doubt, the iLife V5s Pro is the cutest of all the robot vacuums we tested.
 It’s part of iLife’s “Beetles” series and features a subtle, iPhone-Gold-esque plastic lid surrounded by white and black casing and bumpers.
 I didn’t fully appreciate the “Beetle” moniker until the V5s Pro was roaming around my house.